scalameta/tutorial/docs-out/trees.md

 //   ^
 ```

-### From programs with top-level statements like scripts and sbt files
+### From programs with multiple top-level statements

-To parse multiple top-level statements like `build.sbt` files we get an error
+To parse programs with multiple top-level statements such as `build.sbt` files
+or Ammonite scripts we use the `Sbt1` dialect.
+By default, we get an error when
-when using `parse[Source]`.
+using `parse[Source]`.

 ```scala
 val buildSbt = """